-Christopher Windle is a conductor, clinician, and educator based in Chicago, IL.
+Christopher Windle is in demand as a conductor, clinician, and educator based in Chicago, IL.

-Most recently, Windle was appointed the Artistic & Music Director of the William Ferris Chorale – only the third person to hold this position in the ensemble’s 50 years.
+In 2021, Windle was appointed the Artistic & Music Director of the William Ferris Chorale – only the third person to hold this position in the ensemble’s more than 50 years.
 The William Ferris Chorale is a professional choral ensemble dedicated to bringing the music of contemporary composers to life through commissioning, collaboration, and performance.

 He continues to lead the Chicago Chamber Choir as Artistic Director, a position he has held since 2017.
 Under his direction, the choir has been hailed as “… an ensemble to seek out in a crowded field” (Vocal Arts Chicago).
 The Chicago Chamber Choir is an 40 voice, avocational ensemble committed to creating experiences that engage the community in high quality choral art.